 Making Recycled Paper: Students work through the process of making paper from scrap paper.
 This exercise helps students better understand the recycling process of turning waste into new products for the market.

-Leadership in Environmental Action Projects-Student Action Projects
+Leadership in Environmental Action Projects- Student Action Projects reuse these items.

 August-May